android-janet/game_of_life/README.md

 For any live cell,</br>
 • If there are less than 2 surrounding live cells, the live cell converts to a dead cell.
 (Underpopulation Rule)</br>
 • If there are exactly 2 or 3 surrounding live cells, the live cell continues on living.
 (Survival Rule)</br>
 • If there are more than 3 surrounding live cells, the live cell converts to a dead cell.
-(Overcrowding Rule)</br>
+(Overpopulation Rule)</br>

 For any dead cell,</br>
 • If there are exactly 3 surrounding dead cells, the dead cell rebirths to a live cell.
 (Reproduction Rule)</br>